chunweiz/CCUX/doc/module.md

 ```

 ## Documentation
 Documentations that are specific to a particular module are stored within the module itself.
-The documentation is to be written in [Markdown]((https://bitbucket.org/tutorials/markdowndemo/src) format.
+The documentation is to be written in [Markdown](https://bitbucket.org/tutorials/markdowndemo/src) format.
 This gives us the ability to integrate the documentations to the Git repository in a Wiki-like fashion.

 ##

 The minimum requirement is to create the `README.md` and `doc/CHANGELOG.md` files.
-Git repositories such as Bitbucket and Github renders the content of `README.md` automatically when you open the `<module identifier>` folder.
+Git repositories such as Bitbucket and Github renders the content of `README.md` automatically it sees one.
 There is no hard rules on what to put in `README.md`.
 A general rule of thumb is to focus on the quirks of the module.
-As for `CHANGELOG.md`, please follow the guidelines provided by [Keep a CHANGELOG](http://keepachangelog.com/) to determine what to put in 'CHANGELOG.md'.
+As for `CHANGELOG.md`, please follow the guidelines provided by [Keep a CHANGELOG](http://keepachangelog.com/) to determine what to put in `CHANGELOG.md`.

-> Do not treat the documentation as a place to provide general UI5 or LESS tutorials.
+> Do not treat the documentation as a place to provide general development tutorials such as UI5 or LESS.
+Focus on how you have used a particular feature in your module development.
+For instance, if you used UI5 EventBus to communicate, document down the channels used, why you used, etc ...
+Do not document down how to use EventBus.

 ```
 <module folder name>/